zzjjjiang/python-starter/Git/readme.md

 - The student branch is pushed to GitHub
 - The student creates a PR that requests their branch be merged into the master (aka main) branch
 - The instructor reviews and merges all the PRs
-- The students switch to the `master` branch on their local computer, pull the latest code, and run the app
+- The students switch to the `dev` branch on their local computer, pull the latest code, and run the app